The Best Paint Brushes for Painting Furniture

 Zibra topcoat paint brush

 I’ve also used a foam painting sponge wrapped inside of a pantyhose… and it works very well as well.
-I have no idea why or what the pantyhose does exactly, but it does make the finish more streak-free than just using the foam sponge.
+I have no idea why or what the pantyhose does exactly, but it makes the finish more streak free than just using the foam sponge.

-Both of these methods will give you a great finish with much fewer brush strokes than using a regular paint brush.
+These methods will give you a great finish with much fewer brush strokes than using a regular paint brush.
+Check out a more detailed blog post about the best paint brushes for polyurethane here, and here are the best polyurethane for furniture options you can use.

 First, rinse your brush in water to remove any excess paint.
-Then I like to soak the bristles in a little bit of water to help the paint drain out of the brush.
-I don’t ever let the water go hear the metal though.
+Then, I like to soak the bristles in a little bit of water to help the paint drain out of the brush.
+I don’t ever let the water go near the metal, though.

 Cleaning a paint brush with a paint brush comb